ItsEntDev/win95-keygen/README.md

 # win95-keygen - A Windows 95 key generation/validation CLI
 win95-keygen is a CLI tool for generating and checking validity of Windows 95 product keys, both OEM and Retail.
-Well, really, it's a frontend to key95.h.

 ## IFAQ

 ### Why Windows 95?
 Because I made this project while I was 2 weeks into learning C++, and the algorithm was *relatively* easy to implement.
-It also taught me about regex and vectors.
+I also learnt about C++ regex.

 ### Is it the best one?
 Almost certainly no. I'm not a great dev, and there is loads of bloat in shared_utils.h.
 Most of the functions in there are redundant and unneeded.

 ### Can I contribute?
-Sure.
-If you addition 1) is useful 2) builds on both platforms and functions correctly I'll accept a PR.
+There's no real need to.

 ### Can I make issues?
 Yes, but I am quite unlikely to fix them.
-I'm just a hobby dev interested in retro stuff.

-### Can I use key95?
+### Can I use key95.h
-Yes.
-It's open-source for a reason.
-It isn't much, just a library for all the Win95 product-key related stuff.
+Sure, it's not complicated.
+Just some simple arguments.

 ## Usage Docs
 win95-keygen's frontend uses a header called 'cl_args.hpp'.
 It's very simple and basic.
-Usage docs: Read the code.
+Usage docs: Just read the source.
 ### Command-line arguments
 (MODE INDEPENDENT):
   --version/-V